MicrosoftDocs/win32-pr.pt-br/desktop-src/ADSI/iadsadsysteminfo-property-methods.md

 ## <a name="examples"></a>Exemplos

-O exemplo de código C++ a seguir recupera as informações do sistema do Windows.
-Para brevidade, a verificação de erros é omitida.
+O exemplo de código C++ a seguir recupera as Windows do sistema.
+Para a brevidade, a verificação de erros é omitida.

 ```C++